Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it derives a UFVK from a BIP-39 mnemonic using a specific CLI, distinguishing it from sibling tools that focus on watching or top-ups.
+Description clearly states the tool derives a UFVK from a BIP-39 mnemonic using NFPT's orchard-scanner CLI, distinguishing it from sibling tools that manage private watches.
+The verb 'derive' and resource 'UFVK' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.